Updated: June 29th, 2026

 The job titles “esthetician” and “aesthetician” are often used interchangeably because they sound alike, and both work in the field of skincare.
 However, these two professions involve significantly different duties.
 Estheticians focus primarily on the cleaning of the skin and cosmetic procedures.
 Aestheticians, on the other hand, perform medical procedures on the skin.
 If you’re researching programs of study to become a skin care professional, it’s critical to understand the difference between the two.
-Here are more details to help you know which might be the best fit for you between aesthetician vs. esthetician.
+Here are more details to help you know which might be the best fit for you between esthetician vs. aesthetician.

 An esthetician is a licensed professional who focuses on skincare.
 You may find them called skincare specialists or facial specialists.
-Estheticians usually work in a salon, spa, or similar business focused on cosmetics and skin health.
+Estheticians in New Jersey usually work in a salon, spa, or similar business focused on cosmetics and skin health.
 The primary goal is healthy skin, which may be achieved through procedures like peels and waxes.
 However, many estheticians also educate clients on the importance of diet, proper cleansing, and using the right makeup and other products.

 Clients who see an esthetician seek help with skin issues, such as dryness or oiliness, signs of aging, or wrinkles.
 The professional advises clients on cleaning and maintaining the skin and may also give facials and facial massages.
 Estheticians must have a thorough understanding of different skin types to inform the individual clients correctly.